terraform-google-modules/terraform-example-foundation/0-bootstrap/README-Jenkins.md

 Another CI/CD option is to use Cloud Build & Cloud Source Repos.
 If you don't have a Jenkins implementation and don't want one, then we recommend you to [use the Cloud Build module](./README.md#deploying-with-cloud-build) instead.

+**Disclaimer:** Jenkins support will be deprecated in a future release.
+Consider [using the Cloud Build module](./README.md#deploying-with-cloud-build) instead.

 ## Overview

 The objective of the instructions below is to configure the infrastructure that allows you to run CI/CD deployments for the next stages (`1-org, 2-environments, 3-networks, 4-projects`) using Jenkins.
 The infrastructure consists in two Google Cloud Platform projects (`prj-b-seed` and `prj-b-cicd`) and VPN configuration to connect to your on-prem environment.